 Under the Trump administration, the U.S. also implemented the “remain in Mexico” program (known as the Migrant Protection Protocols, or MPP), which forced migrants to wait in Mexico—for an indefinite amount of time—as their asylum claims were processed.
 Many migrants have been forced to live in unsanitary, crowded camps without adequate food, water, or place to sleep.

-Since taking office, President Joe Biden has announced changes to U.S. policy in Latin America to address the root causes of migration from the region, including suspending the “remain in Mexico” program and ending “safe third country” agreements.
-These changes are a step in the right direction, but our experience working in Guatemala, El Salvador, Mexico, and other countries has shown us that more comprehensive changes to U.S. policy are needed.
+Soon after taking office, President Joe Biden announced changes to U.S. policy in Latin America to address the root causes of migration from the region, including suspending the “remain in Mexico” program and ending “safe third country” agreements.
+These changes were a step in the right direction, but our experience working in Guatemala, El Salvador, Mexico, and other countries has shown us that more comprehensive changes to U.S. policy are needed.

 The Trump administration’s racist, xenophobic policies and rhetoric stoked nativism and fear in the U.S. But those attacks follow decades of U.S. policy—under every presidential administration, regardless of political party—that have harmed the lives and rights of migrants and refugees as well as communities throughout Latin America.

 To truly address the root causes of migration in Latin America, the United States must take responsibility for its role in destabilizing the region.
 The Biden administration must build true international cooperation with governments to transform conditions so all people can live with dignity where they choose—while affirming the human right to migrate and seek asylum freely.

 For too long, the U.S. has regarded Central America as its backyard.
 The Biden administration must make real, structural changes to U.S. policy that protects and respects the rights of all people to migrate, demilitarizes our borders, and welcomes migrants and refugees with dignity and empathy we all deserve.
 We cannot settle for anything else.